 2020 SanDisk Extreme PRO: Excellent performance

-I tested the 2020 SanDisk Extreme PRO the same way I did other portable SSD by compy a large amount of data from the host computer, running a PCIe 4.0 NVMe SSD, to it and back.
+I tested the 2020 SanDisk Extreme PRO the same way I did other portable SSDs by copying a large amount of data from the host computer, running a PCIe 4.0 NVMe SSD to it and back.
 And it delivered!
-Indeed it was the fast USB portable drive I’ve worked with.
+Indeed it was the fast USB portable drive I've tested so far.

-Instead, I got the sustained speed of some 1115MB/s and 920MB/s for reading and writing, respectively, or about 60 percent faster than those of the 2019 SanDisk Extreme PRO.
+Instead, I got the sustained speed of some 1115MB/s and 920MB/s for reading and writing, respectively.
+That was some 60 percent faster than those of the 2019 SanDisk Extreme PRO.
 The drive did well with USB 3.2 Gen 2 (10Gbps) and USB 3.2 Gen 1 (5Gbps), too.

-It also worked with USB 2.0 but in this case would deliver no more than 40MB/s which is the cap sustained speed of this standard.
+It also worked with USB 2.0 but would deliver no more than 40MB/s, which is the cap sustained speed of this standard.

 The latest 2020 SanDiks Extreme PRO is an excellent portable drive but likely not a must-have yet.

-That’s because chances are your computer doesn’t support the latest USB 3.2 Gen 2×2 yet.
-And in this case, it’ll deliver the same speeds like those of the 2019 version or the 2020 SanDisk Extreme.
+That's because chances are your computer doesn't support the latest USB 3.2 Gen 2x2 yet.
+And in this case, it'll deliver the same speeds as those of the 2019 version or the 2020 SanDisk Extreme.
 Both are plenty fast.